psobolik/ckdigest/NOTES.md

   pnpm install
   pnpm tauri dev
 ```
+# Development
 ```
 pnpm tauri dev
 ```
 Runs `pnpm dev` to run the front end with Vite,
-builds the Tauri executable into target/debug, and then runs it.
+builds the Tauri executable into `target/debug`, and then runs it.
+# Release
 ```
 pnpm tauri build
 ```